• Skip to content

 Scope – Customised Employment

-Scope is piloting the Customised Employment model in partnership with the Centre for Disability Employment Research and Practice and The University of Melbourne.
+Scope runs the Customised Employment model in partnership with the Centre for Disability Employment Research and Practice and The University of Melbourne.
 Customised Employment takes people from exploring their interests, skills and strengths to finding suitable work.
 It also includes post-employment support.

 Specialisterne

-This organisation specialises in finding work for autistic people.
+This organisation specialises in finding work for autistic people across a range of industries.
 It works with national and global organisations that want to employ autistic people.

 These books on preparing for the workforce might help you and your child: